15 Healthy Recipes To Upgrade Your Spring Picnic Ideas

 Fruit yoghurt jars are as easiest as desserts can go.
-Add greek yoghurt around one-third of your mason jar, add cubed fruits like mango, melon, fresh papaya, etc. You can also choose to go heavy on berries.
-Drizzle in honey if you want or add in bran, granola, or nuts to add crunch.
+Add Greek yoghurt around one-third of your mason jar, and add cubed fruits like mango, melon, fresh papaya, etc. You can also choose to go heavy on berries.
+Drizzle in honey if you want, or add bran, granola, or nuts to add crunch.

 Chocolate Chip Cookies

 No-bake jar cheesecakes are easy to make and eat.
-Make layers with your crust, cream cheese, and canned berry fillings, or go with the classic cheesecake order.
+Make layers with your crust, cream cheese, and canned berry fillings, or the classic cheesecake order.